vroad-games/Y-all-In/README.md

 - Room personalization with virtual items.
 - Hand tracking capabilities.
 - Passthrough mode for Mixed-Reality experiences.

-## Architecture

-Y’all-In is composed by 3 major components:

-1. A Firebase database - This is where user accounting and dynamic loading of stored boardgames happens.
-2. The networking infrastructure for which we use the Normcore library.
-3. And Unity, where we build the room scene and all physics interactions.

 ## How to install and play